Quarterly, plus an annual reconciliation.

 If you are self-employed, you pay the following taxes instead of the Earnings Tax:

 If you must amend an Earnings Tax return, complete a new return with the updated amount.
 Place an “X” in the box that indicates the form is an amended return.
 Not receiving a tax return does not excuse you from the responsibility of filing a return and paying the tax due on time.
 You can file and pay Earnings Tax electronically, and print your own return.

-The Earnings Tax must be filed and paid quarterly, along with an annual reconciliation at the end of each calendar year.
+The Earnings Tax must be paid quarterly.
+Taxpayers must also file an annual reconciliation at the end of each calendar year.

 The annual reconciliation period due date for 2022 is April 17, 2023.

 What happens if you don't pay on time?

 If you don’t pay on time, interest and penalties will be added to the amount you owe.

 For more information about rates, see our Interest, penalties, and fees page.

 Discounts & exemptions